ugr-sail/sinergym/docs/source/pages/controllers.rst

 The operation of these controllers is simple: given an observation from the environment, the controllers return an action that is applied to the environment.
 The executed action may depend on a set of user-defined rules that utilize the observed values (e.g., internal temperature, occupancy, etc.).

-For an example of usage, refer to Section :ref:`Rule Controller example`.
+For an example of usage, refer to Section :ref:`Rule-based controller example`.

 .. warning:: Make sure that the variables used by your controller are part of the observation space of the environment.